 Smoked paprika powder hot from Spain (Extremadura region).

-Our smoked paprika powder comes from Spain's de la Vera in the Extremadura region and is called Pimentón in Spain.
+Our smoked paprika powder comes from Spain of the Extremadura region and is called Pimentón in Spain.

 What is smoked paprika powder?